Why should we recycle at UNL?

 Used ink and toner cartridges can be packaged and returned to UNL Mail Services with your regular campus mail.
-Large quantities of ink and toner cartridges are collected from across campus, packed on pallets, and shipped to Environmental Office Solutions in Colorado.
+The ink and toner cartridges that are received from campus are packed on pallets and shipped to Environmental Office Solutions in Colorado.
 Cartridges are then sorted based on condition and end market requirements and ultimately sold to cartridge fillers for refill and reuse.

 My building has several pallets to recycle.
 Does UNL Recycling collect pallets?

 Pallets are picked up from most buildings on a weekly basis and can be left near your building's dumpster.
 If you have a special request email email@example.com to request a pickup.

 UNL Recycling does not provide shredding services.
 UNL Printing Services runs a shredding program on campus and can handle shredding needs ranging from small quantities to larger projects.
 Visit the Printing Services website for more information.